Impractical, Uncommon Lisp.

 Ok.
 Maybe not. (apologies to Elizabeth Browning there.)

 But you get my point.
 I hope.
-Those brackets are just fine for everything.
-I’m starting to understand why hardcore lispers want to do everything in lisp.
-My brain is infected with brackets.
+Those brackets are just fine for

 But for right now?
-I’m going to learn to do a for loop, and then
+I'm going to learn to do a `for` loop, and then

 we’ll see.